knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Finished all of my online lessons.
 Have to get safety stuff, dosimeter, and full day RP/Electrical courses and we are done xD So much safety to do...

+### 2024-02-07 23:12

+First french lesson :D That's gonna be some fun.
+Guy speaks really a french-english and french so it's like 50:50 foreign:foreign language lesson.
+Which is awesome!
+Other than the obnoxious german guy, everything was amazing!

+The work is slow now.
+There's not much to do on the magnet because it does not work again.
+The water leaks fixes and subsequent upgrades did not help much and actually made it worse for now.
+Hopefully it gets better soon so we can see the stabilisation in action!

+Gym felt good, back day, full of energy, good!
+3 sets 90kg bentover rows.
+Felt good.

+Another long distance call and OnePiece!

+Also my YoungLa stuff came this morning!
+Gonna get them tomorrow (*Clothing show tomorrow? :P*).